graphql/graphql-spec/spec/Section 6 -- Execution.md

         {responseKey}; if no such list exists, create it as an empty list.
       - Append all items in {fragmentGroup} to {groupForResponseKey}.
 - Return {groupedFields}.

+ArgumentsFromSpread(fragmentSpread, fragment, variableValues,
+parentArgumentValues):

+- Let {argumentDefinitions} be the arguments defined on {fragment}
+- Let {spreadArguments} be the arguments set on {fragmentSpread}
+- Return the result of {CoerceArgumentValues(argumentDefinitions,
+  spreadArguments, variableValues, parentArgumentValues)}

 DoesFragmentTypeApply(objectType, fragmentType):